-The Graduate College will cancel all incomplete application files after the late registration deadline for each semester.
+The Office of Admissions Will cancel all incomplete application files after the late registration deadline for each semester.
 Applicants who are canceled for having an incomplete application file must reapply for any future semester in which they seek admission.
 Transcripts will be saved in accordance with NSHE Records Retention requirements.